-- · The creation of a new neighbourhood which reinforces and promotes sustainable modes of travel in walking and cycling distance of local services and community facilities, and is well integrated with the existing settlement.
+- The creation of a new neighbourhood which reinforces and promotes sustainable modes of travel in walking and cycling distance of local services and community facilities, and is well integrated with the existing settlement.
 This will transform the site's current sense of isolation into one that is part of Lewes.
 In particular, the site is in close proximity to existing bus stops on Old Malling Way and outside the Sussex Police Headquarters - The developable areas of the site are not prone to flood, contamination or other constraints, and therefore can be delivered immediately.
 Where there is flooding risk, a fully integrated SuDS response will aid both placemaking and biodiversity - Due to the sandy clay soils/permeable ground conditions and strong landscape framework, this provides a great opportunity for an 'at-source' SuDS strategy to be achieved.
 The drainage solutions elevate a sense of place and provide biodiversity gains.
 Each component can achieve a number of functions - swales can convey water, allow differing species to be planted and prevent car movement on to open space.
-This integrated approach can be delivered thoughout - · The site benefits from a strong landscape framework, including shelter belts which contain the site and a central tree-lined corridor, which future residents will be able to use and enjoy.
+This integrated approach can be delivered thoughout the scheme - The site benefits from a strong landscape framework, including shelter belts which contain the site and a central tree-lined corridor, which future residents will be able to use and enjoy.
 This green infrastructure network will be retained and reinforced - The site is currently arable land with limited biodiversity and its development offers opportunities to deliver net biodiversity gain - · There is the potential to incorporate the adjacent woodlands to the west of the site into a management plan in response to the Ash Dieback constraint identified.
-The woodland belts should be monitored in a regular basis, typically every two
+The woodland belts should be monitored in a regular basis, typically every two years through an agreed management plan (where this is under the landowners control).
+This will include measures such as thinning/replanting strategy with alternative native species, enhancing ecology where possible

-- years through an agreed management plan (where this is under the landowners control).
-This will include measures such as thinning/replanting strategy with alternative native species, enhancing ecology where possible - There are a number of views to features within the historic landscape that should be retained and framed, helping to provide a strong sense of place, notably to Old Hamsey Church to the north and Lewes Castle to the south - The underlying topography will be reflected within the masterplan, with only localised variations for SuDS provision - The site benefits from an existing site access, which can be reused, avoiding any impact on the adjoining LWS - · Due to the location of the site, new development would not project any further north than existing housing areas and would be seen within the context of built-form to the east.
-Development would therefore have a limited impact on the landscape character and visual appearance of the town and its setting within the South Downs National Park - · A substantial area of open space will be provided, which in combination with a new landscape framework, will significantly improve and enhance biodiversity and sense of - The ability to link with existing footpath networks, including the permissive route within the disused railway cutting. and to extend routes through the site.
-This will include the provision of an attractive and enjoyable circular route, enabling connectivity and health and well-being for residents - · The site offers the opportunity to deliver much needed new homes in Lewes to help meet local need.
+- There are a number of views to features within the historic landscape that should be retained and framed, helping to provide a strong sense of place, notably to Old Hamsey Church to the north and Lewes Castle to the south - The underlying topography will be reflected within the masterplan, with only localised variations for SuDS provision - The site benefits from an existing site access, which can be reused, avoiding any impact on the adjoining LWS - · Due to the location of the site, new development would not project any further north than existing housing areas and would be seen within the context of built-form to the east.
+Development would therefore have a limited impact on the landscape character and visual appearance of the town and its setting within the South Downs National Park - A substantial area of open space will be provided, which in combination with a new landscape framework, will significantly improve and enhance biodiversity and sense of place - The ability to link with existing footpath networks, including the permissive route within the disused railway cutting. and to extend routes through the site.
+This will include the provision of an attractive and enjoyable circular route, enabling connectivity and health and well-being for residents - · The opportunity to deliver the principles of sustainable development enshrined in Policy SD3 (Major Development) of the South Downs National Park Local Plan and to design positively for climate change - The site offers the opportunity to deliver much needed new homes in Lewes to help meet local need.